CPEA / CPSA CPD Frequently Asked Questions

 GENERAL NOTE ON NEW REPORTING CYCLES

 BGC operates on a five-year cycle for certification maintenance.
-Whereas you have been used to reporting annually, you no longer need to do that.
+In the past, you had to report annually, however, you no longer need to do that.
 You will only complete an online Attestation Form once – at the end of your cycle.

-All active holders of the CPEA and CPSA were randomly broken into groups and assigned an INITIAL CYCLE which may end this year on 12/31/20 with the others ending on 12/31/21 and so on through 2024.
+All active holders of the CPEA and CPSA were randomly broken into groups and assigned an INITIAL CYCLE.
+Some ended on 12/31/20 while others will end on 12/31/21 and so on through 2024.
 After your INITIAL CYCLE, you will begin a regular, full, five-year cycle.
-Those, and only those, whose cycle ends on 12/31/20 must complete an Attestation Form for this shorter, INITIAL cycle.
+Currently, those, and only those, whose cycle ends on 12/31/21 must complete an Attestation Form for their shorter, INITIAL cycle.

 Please see the table below for more information on requirements for your particular cycle.